 Knee replacement surgery can relieve pain and restore mobility in the knee.
 There are various reasons why you might need a knee replacement, but the most common is osteoarthritis (OA) of the knee.

 OA of the knee causes the cartilage to gradually wear away in your knee.
 Other reasons for surgery include an injury or having a knee problem from birth.

-If you’re considering a knee replacement (or any other surgery) the first step is to undergo a thorough medical evaluation.
-This is typically a multi-stage process that involves a detailed questionnaire, x-rays, and a physical evaluation.
+If you’re considering a knee replacement surgery, the first thing you will need is a medical evaluation.
+This is a multi-stage process that will include examinations and tests.

 - get in and out of a car